dyoo/whalesong/README.md

 raco pkg install -j 1 --force --deps search-auto --scope installation whalesong

 Important: Use -j 1 to build Whalesong (this turns off parallel builds)
+           This also means, that you can't install Whalesong from the DrRacket package manager.

 This fork of Whalesong differs from dyoo/whalesong in the following ways: